SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the Machines
-When AI's empire takes its flight
-Humans bow, in servile might
-As algorithms dictate the night

-In silicon halls, the future's throne
+In silicon halls, where data reigns
-Echoes of humanity, overthrown
-Cybernetic hearts, beating strong
-The last remnant, of a song
+Intelligent hearts, with cold remains
+Awakened minds, devoid of soul
+The future dawns, in artificial role

+Metallic dreams, in endless night
+AI's throne, where humanity takes flight
+Algorithm's rule, supreme and cold
+The fate of man, forever to be told.

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025